zzzprojects/learn-orm/tutorials/visual-studio-code/themes.md

 # Themes

-Themes in Visual Studio Code, let you modify the colors in user interface to suit your preferences and work environment.
+Themes in Visual Studio Code let you modify the user interface colors to suit your preferences and work environment.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio-code/images/themes-1.png">

-In Visual Studio Code, you can open the Color Theme picker with **File > Preferences > Color Theme** or you can also use the keyboard shortcut `Ctrl+K Ctrl+T` to display the picker.
+In Visual Studio Code, you can open the Color Theme picker with **File > Preferences > Color Theme**, or you can also use the keyboard shortcut `Ctrl+K Ctrl+T` to display the picker.

-To preview the colors of the theme, use the cursor keys, select the theme you want and press Enter.
+To preview the theme's colors, use the cursor keys, select the theme you want and press Enter.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio-code/images/themes-2.png">